St. John School Science & Engineering Inquiry Project

 - Challenge yourself, but keep it reasonable;

-- Never, ever fall behind in completing the assignments on the timeline;
+- Never, ever fall behind in completing the assignments on the timeline (stay on schedule);

 I look forward to seeing your projects, and am eager to help!